 How Does Odyssey Transform Lives?

-Many Odyssey students describe their participation in the program as a turning point in their life.
+Many Odyssey students describe their participation in the program as a turning point in their lives.
 In order to better understand the effect that Odyssey has on its students, the Odyssey Project hired UW-Madison’s LEAD Center—a nationally-recognized higher education research group—to undertake an independent third-party evaluation of Odyssey’s alumni.
 The evaluation demonstrated that Odyssey students progress from a newfound sense of hope and belonging to the achievement of college degrees and personal goals.
 These impacts then have a ripple effect on a student’s family, friends, and community.

 “Odyssey has given me hope.
 I look forward to a never-ending journey of education to better myself as a man and father.”